18 Best Waterfalls In Vermont – Local Favorites & Hidden Gems

 There’s nothing like the thrill of the chase, and this most certainly applies to waterfall chasing.

 However, novice or beginner hikers can still participate in the fun, as some of the best waterfall hikes in the Green Mountain State are also the most accessible.
+Certainly, hard work will come with a big payoff in most of life but that doesn’t have to apply here.
+You can take a short trip if you are a beginner, short on time, or looking for a great waterfall, either way, these waterfalls are a must-see for anyone who loves to explore the great outdoors.

 Take a look at the following easy waterfall hikes in Vermont; they offer immensely scenic payoffs for minimal effort!